talatkuyuk/informatics_notes_turkish/git.md

 *For each chosen commit, a new text editor window will open.
 Change the commit message, save the file, and close the editor.*
 Force push the changes to the remote repository
 $ git push --force <remoteName> <branchName>

+# Get remote adress, get, add and set:

+### to see remote repo address
+$ git remote -v
+$ git remote -v origin

+### to add remote address to git for the directory
+$ git remote add origin git-url-address.git

+### to set new remote address for the directory
+$ git remote set-url origin git-url-address.git